readthedocs/readthedocs.org/docs/guides/search-indexing.rst

       </p>
    </div>

-Sections can also be wrapped till two levels (and have nested sections), and its immediate parent can contain the ``id`` attribute.
+Sections can be inside till two nested tags (and have nested sections), and its immediate parent can contain the ``id`` attribute.
 Note that the section content still needs to be bellow the ``h`` tag.
 Example: